nexson26/Sales-analysis-on-liljar/README.md

-## Simulate Data on Lil’ Jar in R Program (code is still developing)
+## Simulate Data on Lil’ Jar in R Program (code is still under developing)
 The data are simulated and not real.
 The code is provided in the "R Program Code" file along with the necessary explanations.

 Lil’ Jar